By Tim Stafford | posted 04/28/2004

 your base by appealing to paranoia.
 Given the popular antipathy

 toward Christianity, evangelists fit the BJP's political need.
-In a
+In

 vast nation divided by religion, language, region and caste, anti-